browserengineering/book/book/layout.md

 To summarize the rules of layout tree creation:

-+ The root of the layout tree is always a `DocumentLayout`, and its only child is always a `BlockLayout`.
++ The root of the layout tree a `DocumentLayout`, and its only child is a `BlockLayout`.
-+ A `BlockLayout`'s children are either `BlockLayout`s or `InlineLayout`s.
++ A `BlockLayout`'s children are either `BlockLayout`s or
+  `InlineLayout`s.
 + An `InlineLayout` doesn't have children.

+The whole layout tree is now being built.
+But so far, we haven't actually done _layout_---we haven't determined the size and position of each layout object in the tree.
+Let's turn to that next.

 Size and position
 =================

-The layout tree is now made, but the size and position of each layout object is still left unset.
-Let's fix that.
-The general strategy is
-clear: each layout object computes its width and position, then lays out its children, and then computes its height.

 Let's start in `BlockLayout`.
-For the width, block layout objects are
-greedy: paragraph and headings and other things take up all the horizontal space they can.
-So they use the parent's width:
+Block layout objects are greedy and take take up all the horizontal space they can.
+So their width is their parent's width:

 ``` {.python}
 self.w = self.parent.w